 - A Song of Ice and Fire's author George RR Martin has freely admitted on several occasions that Tyrion Lannister is his favorite character, and he's one of the more popular characters with the fandom (especially in the television series).
 However, he's also stated that not even he's safe.

 - J. K. Rowling has claimed her favorite character in Harry Potter is Remus Lupin, who is also a fan favorite.
-It doesn't stop her from killing him in the 7th book, though.
+Though it doesn't stop her from killing him in the 7th book.
+According to her, she cried after writing that chapter, then cried again years later when writing his biography for Pottermore.

 - Reputedly, Jane Austen loved her creations.
 We know about it from her letters to family and friends and from her nephew's memoir who wrote that she had taken a kind of parental interest in them and kept thinking about them after she had finished her work.